-Demographic Attributes of Respondents
+Demographic attributes of respondents

 The table above shows the spread of respondents based on their demographic attributes.
-Sex distribution shows that 248 out of the 532 respondents representing 46.6 % are male while the remaining 284 respondents representing 53.4 % are females.
-This indicates that there are more females than males in the population of the study.
-The age distribution shows a spread of 120 respondents representing 22.6 % between the ages 21-30, 219 respondents representing 41.1 % of the population of study are between ages 31-40, 112 respondents representing 21.1 % of the population of study between ages 41-50 and 81 respondents representing 15.2 % of the population above 50 years.
-The distribution in terms of marital status showed that 176 respondents representing 33.1 % of the population of the study were single, 310 respondents representing 58.3 % were married, 28 respondents representing 5.2 % were divorced and a further 18 respondents representing 3.4 % were widowed.
-The Education distribution displayed showed 23 respondents representing 4.3 % of the population of the study had no formal education, 240 respondents representing 45.1 % had primary education alone, 183 respondents representing 34.4% of the population of study attained secondary education as their highest level of education, and 86 respondents representing 16.2 % finished at the tertiary level.
-The employment status revealed that 69 respondents representing 13% of the study population were unemployed; 156 respondents representing 29.3 % were engaged in petty trading and/or craftsmanship; 105 respondents representing 19.7 % were either street vendors or transporters in the form of commercial bus drivers, conductors or park touts; 137 respondents representing 25.8 % were officially employed at either the public sector or with a private organization, and 65 respondents representing 12.2 % owned a small business.
-The summary of the demographic distribution revealed that a larger proportion of the population were females, between the ages 31-40 years were married, had a formal education to the Primary level and operated mainly in the informal sector of the economy.
+Sex distribution shows that 248 out of the 532 respondents representing 46.6% are male while the remaining 284 respondents representing 53.4% are female.
+This indicates that there are more females than males in the study's population.
+The age distribution shows a spread of 120 respondents, or 22.6%, between the ages of 21-30, 219 respondents, or 41.1%, between the ages of 31-40, 112 respondents, or 21.1%, between the ages of 41-50, and 81 respondents, or 15.2%, older than 50 years of age.
+The distribution in terms of marital status showed that 176 respondents, or 33.1%, were single, 310 respondents, or 58.3%, were married, 28 respondents, or 5.2% were divorced, and further 18 respondents, or 3.4%, were widowed.
+The education distribution displayed showed 23 respondents, or 4.3%, had no formal education, 240 respondents, or 45.1%, had primary education alone, 183 respondents, or 34.4%, attained secondary education, and 86 respondents, or 16.2%, had tertiary level education.
+The employment status revealed that 69 respondents, or 13%, were unemployed; 156 respondents, or 29.3%, were engaged in petty trading and/or craftsmanship; 105 respondents, or 19.7%, were either street vendors or worked in transport as commercial bus drivers, conductors, or as part of park tours; 137 respondents, or 25.8%, were officially employed in either the public sector or private organizations, and 65 respondents, or 12.2%, owned small businesses.
+The summary of the demographic distribution revealed that the study's population was predominantly female. between the ages of 31-40, married, had formal primary level education, and operated mainly in the informal sector of the economy.